Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 Conclusion

 Buying well in this segment is not about paying more or negotiating less.
-It consists of deeply understanding what you are buying and making judicious decisions.
+It consists of deeply understanding what you are buying and making decisions with judgment..
 That is the approach with which Menina Group works.